aartea/P3_CNN/README.md

 - Have code that is semantically clean and well-organized README.md

 ##Conceptualizing ideas for News Hag:
-##Writing out user Persona: Creating Alfred
+##Writing out a user Persona: Creating Alfred
 ###![](readmefiles/1.jpg)
 ##Meet Alfred!
 ###![](readmefiles/alfred.jpeg)